Video Consortium's Project Pages

 Industry decision makers, including distributors, funders, commissioning editors, and festival programmers, can browse, search, and follow nonfiction projects across formats and regions.
 Each Project Page provides insight into creative vision, production status, and the creative team, making it an easy way to discover new voices and track promising works in development.

-To view full Project Pages you will need to register for a free Industry Account.
+To view all Project Pages you will need to register for a free Industry Account.
 Industry Accounts are not available to individuals whose primary work is on directing and producing their own films.

-With Project Pages we wanted to provide a way for creators to share their materials easily with anyone they chose, and be found by funders, distributors, and other decision makers, while still keeping their project information more private than a fully publicly accessible page.
+With Project Pages we wanted to provide a way for creators to share their materials easily with anyone they chose, and be found by funders, distributors, and other decision makers, while still giving them the option to keep their project information more private if they choose.

-Anyone can browse the Project Page directory, viewing the title and logline for all available projects.
-If you see a project you would like to learn more about, you can click on the Get In Touch button and email the Project Page owner directly.
+Anyone can browse the Project Page directory, viewing the title and logline for all available projects, and view any publicly available Project Pages.
+If you see a project you would like to learn more about, and it has been set to Industry only, you can click on the Get In Touch button and email the Project Page owner directly.

 When you created your Project Page you selected a custom URL.
 To easily access this link, head to My Projects and click the “eye” icon on your project’s thumbnail.
 This will let you preview your Project Page, and the web address displayed in your browser is your custom URL.